-Marty lost 70 pounds and is no longer diabetic or suffering from high blood pressure.
-He realizes that ignorance is not bliss but rather knowledge is power!
+Marty lost 70 pounds and is no longer diabetic or suffering from high blood pressure; he now realizes that ignorance is not bliss but rather knowledge is power

 I am not sharing my story with you to get sympathy or praise, but to try to inspire you to take a minute for yourself.
 I want you to ask yourself how much do you know about your health?
 How many times have you been to the doctor in the last year?
 How many more years would you like to be around for family and friends?
 I have lived a pretty simple life.
 I have had my ups and downs like everyone else.
 And I have used those ups and downs as excuses over the years.
 I have lived a pretty “healthy life.”
 I lived, like many of us, an “ignorance is bliss” life.
 If you don’t know about it then nothing is wrong, right?